derickwarshaw/universal-react-app-starter/README.md

 3. The browser obtains the rendered page with the async data, if it was obtained in previous state and with the data already in the Redux Store's state.
 4. From now on the browser page acts like a SPA with all the benefits & without jeopardising the page's SEO.

+*The server also generates a simple sitemap based on the routes of the app*

 ### Tech
 - The front-end is built with React, Redux, React-router-v4, Webpack, Helmet, ...